batinicaz/gha/docs/workflows/release/README.md

 ## Usage

-You can all the workflow from the workflow in your repo like so:
+You can call the workflow from the workflow in your repo like so:

 ```yaml
 name: Create Release